PikachuPenial/Titanmod/PATCHNOTES.md

 - Increased ADS time decrease to 50% (previously 25%)

 **>QOL & BUG FIXES**
+- Added a notification when entering spectator mode

 - Renamed "Tactical Point Shooting" attachment to "Point Shooting"

+- Prestige button text is now rainbow to help visibility

+- Spectating is no longer possible if you are on a respawn timer